thatprakhar/Algorithm-Visualizer/README.md

-# BoilerMake : Meme Generation Using Machine Learning to make the world a better place
+# BoilerMake : Meme Generation

+## We want to make the world a better place using Machine Learning to generate *dAnk* maymayz